 Energy-efficient mortgage requirements

-If you’re planning to buy a home or refinance, you need to qualify for that mortgage first.
-This means meeting the credit score, DTI and down payment requirements for the specific type of loan you’re getting:
+If you’re planning to buy a home or refinance, you need to qualify for a regular mortgage (or refi) first.

-While EEMs can have additional credit and documentation requirements, the most important requirement is to obtain an energy assessment, in which an energy consultant examines the home and draws up a Department of Energy (DOE) Home Energy Score Report, a Home Energy Rating System (HERS) report or other comparable report.
+Then you apply for the EEM, which’ll be on top of your regular mortgage.
+You may have additional credit and documentation requirements.
+The most important is to obtain an energy assessment, in which an energy consultant examines the home and draws up a Department of Energy (DOE) Home Energy Score Report, a Home Energy Rating System (HERS) report or other comparable report.
 This report contains information about potential improvements, their cost and how much they’ll save.

 The energy assessment isn’t free — about $400, on average, according to HomeAdvisor — but you might be able to finance the cost of the report with your loan.
 You can find a local professional to do the assessment through the DOE or HERS websites.

 You’ll typically have three to six months to complete the improvements once your loan closes.

 Acceptable energy-efficiency upgrades